lemoinem/lemoinem.github.com/_posts/2013-04-11-centralizing-server-access.md

 [`ldap.conf`](https://gist.github.com/lemoinem/5208310#file-ldap-conf).
 Then
 configure `sssd` to use it as a backend.
-The config is a bit lengthier ([25 lines](https://gist.github.com/lemoinem/5208310#file-sssd-conf)) but it includes everything you'll ever need from sssd.
-Important configs here are `enumerate = true`, `services` and the LDAP domain config.
-You probably should leave `cache_credential` to `false` to start with.
+The config is a bit lengthier ([25 lines](https://gist.github.com/lemoinem/5208310#file-sssd-conf)) but it includes everything you'll ever need from SSSD.
+Important configs here are `enumerate = true`, `services` and the LDAP domain config. `enumerate = true` is actually advised against unless you have a real reason to use it.
+In my case the servers are often left unattended for a very long period of time or at least deployers are going to connect to server using application specific login (each of my websites has its own user that's used for deploying).
+This means sysadmins account will probably not be pre-populated.
+Make sure this is the case for you too since using enumeration could induce delays and high load on the LDAP server.
+I still recommand to use `enumerate = true` to start with so you can make sure the nss bridge works fine, but remember to disable it afterward if you have no use for it.
+You probably should leave `cache_credential` to `false` to start with too.

-As far as I know, there is no direct way to query the sssd daemon.
-The simplest way to test the config is to add sssd as a nss responder.
-Modify [`nsswitch.conf`](https://gist.github.com/lemoinem/5208310#file-nsswitch-conf-extract) to use sssd for `passwd`, `group` and `shadow` (eventually netgroup too).
+As far as I know, there is no direct way to query the SSSD daemon.
+The simplest way to test the config is to add SSSD as a nss responder.
+Modify [`nsswitch.conf`](https://gist.github.com/lemoinem/5208310#file-nsswitch-conf-extract) to use SSSD for `passwd`, `group` and `shadow` (eventually netgroup too).
 You should then be able to see your users and groups via getent passwd and getent group.
-However, unless you're using a different config for sssd allowing it to see your password, the users shouldn't show up in `getent shadow`.
+However, unless you're using a different config for SSSD allowing it to see your password, the users shouldn't show up in `getent shadow`.

 Second part: make authentication work.
 For most reasonably recent Linux/Unix